Upgrade your summer cocktail hour with these bar carts and accessories | CNN Underscored

 If you want to impress your guests, check out these elegant yet unique twisted whiskey glasses.

-These wine glasses are both sleek and modern, and its distinctive silhouette is sure to be a favorite among all of your friends and family.
+These wine glasses are both sleek and modern, and their distinctive silhouette is sure to be a favorite among all of your friends and family.

 Party Glass Goblet, Set of 12 ($32.07; wayfair.com)